kminder/kminder.github.io/_posts/9999-01-01-using-knox-with-activedirectory.md

 curl -u admin:admin-secret -ik 'https://localhost:8443/gateway/sample1/api/v1/version'
 ```

-This is an example response body output from the command above.
+Below is an example response body output from the command above.
 _Note: The `-i` causes the return of the full response including status line and headers which aren't shown below._

 ```xml